schedulo-org/schedulo.com/CODE_OF_CONDUCT.md

 This Code of Conduct outlines our **expectations** for all participants in our community, as well as the **consequences for unacceptable behavior**.

-We invite everyone who participates in the DjangoIndia Community to help us create **safe and positive experiences** for everyone.
+We invite everyone who participates in the Schedulo to help us create **safe and positive experiences** for everyone.

 ---